microsoft/pyright/docs/configuration.md

 **reportCallInDefaultInitializer** [boolean or string, optional]: Generate or suppress diagnostics for function calls within a default value initialization expression.
 Such calls can mask expensive operations that are performed at module initialization time.
 The default value for this setting is 'none'.

+**reportUnnecessaryIsInstance** [boolean or string, optional]: Generate or suppress diagnostics for 'isinstance' calls where the result is statically determined to be always true or always false.
+Such calls are often indicative of a programming error.
+The default value for this setting is 'none'.

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
 For example, a subtree may be designed to run with different import search paths or a different version of the python interpreter than the rest of the source base.